 - Supports multi-year authorization of NFIP by Congress, in this case five years, in order to operate a balanced, consistent program.

-- Supports the forgiveness of the NFIP’s debt, currently at $18.75 billion.
+- Supports the forgiveness of the NFIP’s debt.

 - Supports coordinated flood coverage for commercial policies in the area of business interruption insurance (BII).
 BII is currently only available in the private sector property market on a “covered peril” basis.